PIFSCstockassessments/StepwiseLH/README.md

 `StepwiseLH`'s primary method is `Get_distributions` with requires the following parameters:

-  `Family` is the taxon from which we want life history parameter estimates (see table below for available values).
+  `Family` is the taxon for which life history parameter estimates will be generated (see table below for available values).

   `Lmax` is the mean of the normal distribution of 99th percentile of length in a typical survey or catch dataset.